-Travel forums and frugal travel blogs are great places to stay on top of current promotions.
-Start with these tips to maximize your free travel from loyalty programs.
+Travel forums and frugal travel blogs let you stay on top of current promotions.

-I’ve found that the less glossy the travel experience, the more memorable, rewarding, and authentic it feels.
-I can’t tell you anything about the Bahamas Wyndham I stayed in when I was 23 and trying to impress a girlfriend, but I can give you every detail of the $19-a-night guesthouse in Telavi, Georgia where the owner poured us homemade wine from her own vines.
+The less glossy the travel experience, the more memorable, rewarding, and authentic it feels.
+I can’t tell you anything about the Bahamas Wyndham I stayed in when I was 23 and trying to impress a girlfriend.
+But I can give you every detail of the $19-per-night guesthouse in Telavi, Georgia (the country, not the state), where the owner poured us homemade wine from her own vines.

-Stay flexible and open-minded, and you can travel the world largely for free.
-Just remember there’s usually some tradeoff to free travel, and you need to understand it completely before committing.
+Stay flexible and open-minded, and you can find ways to travel the world for free.
+Just remember there’s usually some trade-off to free travel, and you need to understand it completely before committing.